SantiagoNCarlos/qt6pi3b-32bits/README.md

  - Exit the docker container.
  - Transfer the application to your Raspberry Pi with `scp /path/to/compiled/app pi@raspberry-pi-ip:/destination/path`

-If all goes well, you should have your app running in your raspberry pi 3B+.
+If all goes well, you should have your app running in your Raspberry Pi 3B+.

 ## References